SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 whole.
 The RC does not provide editors for HTML, so for that option an external editor is to be used.
 JavaScript is not supported.

-Finally, there is an option to import an Research Video, from https://www.zhdk.ch/forschungsprojekt/research-video--549545
+Finally, there is an option to import a Research Video, from https://www.zhdk.ch/forschungsprojekt/research-video--549545